Global investors wary of UK markets as Brexit fog thickens

 "We have been relatively positive on the equity market because of the multi-national exposure around the currency and the rebound in oil markets," said Thushka Maharaj at JP Morgan Asset Management's Global Multi-Asset Solutions team.

 "It has some more room to go but it's not clear how much.
-It depends where the currency stabilises," she said.
+It depends where the currency stabilizes," she said.

 JP Morgan Asset Management has a total of $1.6 trillion of assets under management.